Updated August 16, 2022.

 If you have trouble hearing conversations in quiet settings—or have trouble hearing loud sounds, such as cars or trucks, noisy appliances, or loud music—consult a hearing health professional.
 These are signs that you might have more severe hearing loss and that OTC hearing aids won’t work well for you.
-A hearing health professional can help you find a hearing aid or other device to help you hear better.
+A hearing health professional can help you determine if a prescription hearing aid or other device can help you hear better.

 Some ear problems need medical treatment.
 If you have any of the following, please see a licensed physician promptly:

-- Fluid, pus, or blood coming out of your ear within the previous six months.
+- Fluid, pus, or blood coming out of your ear within the previous 6 months.

 - Pain or discomfort in your ear.